Ezekiel 2:8

 And you, son of man, listen to what I tell you.
 Do not be rebellious like that rebellious house.
 Open your mouth and eat what I give you."

-But you, son of man, listen to what I tell you
+And you, son of man,

-listen to what I tell you
+listen to what I tell you.

-Do not rebel like that rebellious house
+Do not be rebellious like that rebellious house.

-Open your mouth and eat what I give you
+Open your mouth and eat what I give you.”

 Persons / Places / Events